 Larry Rountree’s best fits in the 2021 NFL Draft

-Despite the concerns surrounding Rountree’s consistency in several departments, he’s a fairly strong middle-round running back prospect in the 2021 NFL Draft.
-Rountree has good athleticism, good density, and he brings a ton of energy as a runner.
+Despite the concerns surrounding Rountree’s consistency in several departments, he’s a fairly strong Day 3 running back prospect in the 2021 NFL Draft.
+I think Rountree is a better athlete than his testing numbers indicate, and he brings a ton of energy as a runner.
 He’s always quick on his feet and quick with his eyes, and as a result, he can be a reliable chain-mover behind a steady offensive line.

 The consistency concerns are legitimate, however.
 Rountree will need to show off his contact balance more consistently at the NFL level, and he may have to add a bit more to his frame to assist with that.
+With his speed limitations, those issues are magnified.
 He also needs to prove himself as a receiver, or his three-down potential may be somewhat limited.

 Nevertheless, in an NFL that continues to trend toward stables at running back, Rountree has the ability to be a good change-of-pace back, with some potential in a larger role.